HintringerFabian/PictureLate/Readme.md

 The aim of our project was to create a smartphone app, which is able to translate a text just by taking a picture of it.
 At the end of our project we can proudly present what we achieved.
 With help of various new technologies, we developed an app that offers exactly these possibilities.

 Creators:
-Fabian Hintringer
+ - Fabian Hintringer
-Raphael Peitl
+ - Raphael Peitl
-Henry Lechner
+ - Henry Lechner

-Languages, Tools,...:
- - C#
- - Xamarin